newatoms/guides/how-to-make-a-pitch-into-a-blogpost/readme.md

 If you write a user story, keep the following mind:

 * All user stories are written from the perspective of the end user.
-* Collected information to fulfill a user story is a byproduct, never the goal on its own.
+* Collected information to fulfill a user story is never the goal on its own.
 * All finished user stories (can also be [pull requests](https://github.com/newatoms/guides/tree/ready/github-guide#the-pull-request)) should add value to the whole and be publishable on their own.
 * The person [merging](https://github.com/newatoms/guides/tree/ready/github-guide#discuss-and-merge) your [pull request](https://github.com/newatoms/guides/tree/ready/github-guide#the-pull-request) is responsible for combining all live user stories of the same blogpost into one publishable blogpost.
 * During the demo (team meeting) it will be decided if the results are good enough to go live.